kubevirt/user-guide/docs/operations/hotplug_interfaces.md

 kubectl get vmi vm-fedora -ojsonpath="{ @.status.interfaces }"
 ```

-## Removing an interface to a running VM
+## Removing an interface from a running VM
 Following the example above, the user can request an interface unplug operation.
 Please refer to the following snippet:
 ```bash
 virtctl removeinterface vm-fedora --name dyniface1
 ```
 The subject interface state will be set as absent in the VM spec template and the running VMI object.

+>**Note**: Existing VMs from version v0.59.0 and below does not support hot-unplug interfaces.

 ## Migration based hotplug
 In case your cluster doesn't run Multus as [thick plugin](https://github.com/k8snetworkplumbingwg/multus-cni/blob/master/docs/thick-plugin.md) and [Multus Dynamic Networks controller](https://github.com/k8snetworkplumbingwg/multus-dynamic-networks-controller), it's possible to hotplug an interface by migrating the VM.